 Of course DMs can fell free to not allow players to roll for things that aren’t available.
 Also, I’d use the normal downtime rules for looking to buy a magic item, and make the PC spend a week looking.
 Often in a game, time is more valuable than gold anyway.

-Oh, and all 1st level characters start the game in debt unless they have the Noble Background 🙂
+Oh, and all 1st level characters start the game in debt unless they have the Noble Background, in which case they start off Flush With Cash. 🙂